NgBlaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword - Word Count Script

 16-whatsnext - Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd

+17-hidethisword - Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.